isontheline/pro.webssh.net/src/docs/documentation/becoming-external-tester.md

     * You will not be able to use some features if you don't have buyed them through the App Store with the full version of WebSSH.
     * Please don't to become an External Tester in order to unlock some features, it won't be the case.

-To become an External Tester just click[^1] on this shiny button :
+To enroll for WebSSH Beta Releases, just click[^1] on this shiny button :

 [Enroll now :fontawesome-solid-flask:](https://testflight.apple.com/join/QSrBK59z){: .md-button .md-button--primary }